ietf-wg-cellar/matroska-specification/codec_specs.md

 Block type identifier: 0x68766345

-Block type name: Dolby Vision enhancement-layer HEVC configuration
+Block type name: "Dolby Vision enhancement-layer HEVC configuration"

 Description: the `BlockAddIDExtraData` data is interpreted as the Dolby Vision enhancement-layer HEVC configuration as described in [@!DolbyVision-ISOBMFF].
 This extension **MUST NOT** be used if `CodecID` is not `V_MPEGH/ISO/HEVC`.